marty90/icloud-private-relay-experiments/README.md

 ## iCloud Private Relay Experiments

-This script visits a set of websites with and without the iCloud Private Relay.
-It drives Safari using BrowserTime and collects various metrics from the visits.
-Tested on Mac OS Monterrey 12.3.1 (21E258)
+This repository contains the dataset and the code used for the paper: *"Measuring the Performance of iCloud Private Relay"*, Martino Trevisan, Idilio Drago, Paul Schmitt, Francesco Bronzino, to appear in **PAM 2023**.

+### Dataset

+In the `data` folder, there are the datasets we collected for the paper, that were used to create the figures and draw conclusions.
+They are in plain `CSV` format and can be read with any tool, including Python Pandas.

 ### Prerequisites

+The provided scripts visit a set of **websites** with and without the iCloud Private Relay.
+It drives Safari using BrowserTime and collects various metrics from the **visits**.
+Tested on Mac OS Monterrey 12.3.1 (21E258).
+The `curl` folder contains a simple script to record the time of **bulk HTTP downloads**.
+For the **Ookla speed test experiments**, we used the [PySpeedTest](https://github.com/marty90/pyspeedtest) Python library.

 You need:
 * A MacOS PC with OS version Monterrey